 When working in a noisy work environment, there are certain precautions that can be taken to protect your hearing from any further loss.
 Products such as ear muffs and ear protection plugs are available and can be customised to suit your needs and work environment.

 Protection devices vary in price, size, shape, weight, level of comfort and how much noise is reduced.
 In some instances both ear plugs and ear muffs will be required to ensure an airtight seal and prevent high levels of sound.
+View our range of hearing protection options here.

 To find out what type of protection is best suited to your needs, contact your nearest Bay Audiology clinic.